unitedstates/rtyaml/README.md

 -   GitHub: <https://github.com/unitedstates/rtyaml>
 -   PyPi: <https://pypi.python.org/pypi/rtyaml>

-This module provides wrappers around `pyyaml` to set sane defaults:
+This module is a wrapper around `pyyaml` to read and write YAML files with some improvements:

--   round-tripping YAML files is possible by preserving field order
+-   Round-tripping YAML files is possible by preserving the order of keys.
+In Python 3.7+, just use regular `dict`s.
+In prior versions of Python, use `collections.OrderedDict`.
--   saner output defaults are set for strings
+-   Saner defaults are set for how strings are written out to YAML (see below).
+-   Other sane defaults are chosen like using the "safe" loader/dumper.
--   a comment block found at the very beginning of a stream when loading YAML is preserved when writing it back out
+-   A comment block found at the very beginning of a stream when loading YAML is preserved when writing it back out.

 Install: